Version history of our pony-wall bookshelf

 In a recurring theme (of life), solving one problem tends to create new problems:

-:scissors: Most favorite paper cutter is too long for existing shoe bins :heavy_check_mark: Found a 14” craft box!
+:scissors: Most favorite paper cutter is too long for existing shoeboxes :heavy_check_mark: Found a 14” craft box!

 ↳ … :rage: “Amma, where’s XYZ?” since bin can’t fully flip open